 The second key hypothesis investigated in this report is whether the Graduation Programme enabled individuals to increase their ownership of productive assets.
 Productive assets are defined as assets that have the potential to generate future streams of income.
 As such, the hypothesis established was:

-Hypothesis: Households that participate in the Graduation Programme will register higher levels of ownership of productive assets after receiving cash transfers for 12 months than at baseline, in comparison to control group households.
+the Graduation Programme will register higher levels of ownership of productive assets after receiving cash transfers for 12 months than at baseline, in comparison to control group households.